 I was in New England as the storm approached.
 When meteorologists predicted that a category four storm might decimate Miami, I reacted philosophically.
 E. and I had been lucky to have a winter getaway in such a lovely spot.
 If our apartment were destroyed, I would be sad, but I would move on.
 I did worry, though, about friends who were in the path of the storm.
 The island was under mandatory evacuation, but many of those who left elected to stay with friends a short distance away.
 They were vulnerable.

 bench before the storm.

 Then Irma’s track veered and Miami suffered only a glancing blow from the hurricane’s outer bands.
 I breathed a sigh of relief.
 Not that those outer bands were completely insignificant.
 They still brought category one winds and a storm surge that covered the island as well as downtown Miami and Coconut Grove.
-But this year, everything seems relative.
-Compared to the havoc Irma had caused in the Caribbean and Maria later brought to Puerto Rico, Miami’s mess seemed small and reparable.
+But this year, everything is relative.
+Compared to the havoc Irma caused in the Caribbean and Maria later brought to Puerto Rico, Miami’s mess seemed small and reparable.

 To be sure, there was damage on the island, according to friends’ reports — trees and foliage destroyed, the seawall partially collapsed, some apartments flooded.
 But the buildings did fine overall and our apartment was untouched.
 Power was restored after only one day and the AC worked fine.
 I breathed a sigh of relief.
 E. and I could return to Miami for another winter.

 our favorite bench.